 The rider's position while climbing is quite comfortable with a moderate 446mm reach and a slightly taller front end than some of the competition.
 The 74.4-degree seat tube angle puts the rider right up on top of the bottom bracket and keeps weight distributed relatively well for climbing traction.
 The shorter length wheelbase and 69-degree head angle also give this bike a pretty short turning radius which helps with tight uphill switchbacks or in case you encounter some tighter more technical climbing.
 When the climbs get a little steeper, the Shimano Deore 10-speed drivetrain did leave us wanting for another lower gear but generally speaking it was fine whenever riding on dirt, and you can't really climb snow that's very steep anyway.
 All in all, the Farley climbs pretty darn well.

 The Farley 5 in its factory build is best suited to snow or very soft surface riding.
-The massive 4.5" wide Gnarwhal tires are super girty and provide tons of floatation for use on soft surfaces like snow or sand.
+The massive 4.5" wide Gnarwhal tires are super girthy and provide tons of floatation for use on soft surfaces like snow or sand.
 Those huge tires also have a meaty tread pattern and grip as well or better than the Maxxis Minion tires found on many of our other test models.
-Despite this bike's huge tires, it proved not to be a one trick pony, and we were surprised by its mixed condition performance and capabilities on dirt and normal trail conditions as well.
-With limited accessory mounts on the frame and fork, the Farley 5 isn't as well equipped for bike packing or adventure riding as the Salsa Beargrease.
+Despite this bike's huge tires, it proved not to be a one-trick pony, and we were surprised by its mixed-condition performance and capabilities on dirt and normal trail conditions as well.
+With limited accessory mounts on the frame and fork, the Farley 5 isn't as well equipped for bike packing or adventure riding as some other models.

-Trek's choice of a 10-speed Shimano Deore drivetrain is a little bit of a let down as we prefer 11 and 12-speed drivetrains these days, but it works just fine and offers a pretty good range.
-This drivetrain setup includes a Shimano Deore derailleur and shifter, 11-42 tooth cassette, and Race Face Ride cranks with a 28 tooth chainring.
+Trek's choice of a 10-speed Shimano Deore drivetrain is a little bit of a letdown as we prefer 11 and 12-speed drivetrains these days, but it works well and offers a pretty good range.
+This drivetrain setup includes a Shimano Deore derailleur and shifter, 11-42 tooth cassette, and Race Face Ride cranks with a 28-tooth chainring.
 Similar to the competition, Trek equipped the Farley 5 with SRAM Level hydraulic disc brakes and 160mm rotors front and rear.
 The basic Level brakes don't have much bling factor, but testers found them to work well for the lower speeds associated with riding on the Farley 5.

-In typical Trek bikes fashion, the Farley 5 is clad in a quite a few Bontrager, Trek's house brand, parts.
-This includes virtually all of the cockpit components like the 750mm wide alloy handlebar, 80mm stem, and the XR Trail Comp lock on grips.
+In typical Trek bikes fashion, the Farley 5 is clad in quite a few Bontrager, Trek's house brand, parts.
+This includes virtually all of the cockpit components like the 750mm wide alloy handlebar, 80mm stem, and the XR Trail Comp lock-on grips.
 Our testers tend to prefer shorter stems and slightly wider handlebars, but 750mm isn't too far off the mark and will be wide enough for most riders.
-Trek also mounted a Bontrager Arvada saddle atop a basic alloy seat post that is held in place by a non-quick release seat post clamp.
+Trek also mounted a Bontrager Arvada saddle atop a basic alloy seat post that is held in place by a non-quick-release seat post clamp.
 The saddle works just fine but isn't quite as comfortable as the WTB saddles found on some of the other models.
-We also prefer quick release seat post clamps on bikes with rigid seat posts to speed up changes in saddle height.
+We also prefer quick-release seatpost clamps on bikes with rigid seat posts to speed up changes in saddle height.